moizZM/Accelerating-Neural-Networks-on-FPGAs-An-Overview-Seminar/Research & Notes/README.md

 Sub-questions:

-What is FPGA architecture and why is it suitable for neural networks?
+> 1: What is FPGA architecture and why is it suitable for neural networks?

-What are the common FPGA acceleration techniques (parallelism, pipelining, quantization)?
+ 2:What are the design frameworks (e.g., Xilinx Vitis AI, Intel OpenVINO)?

-How do FPGAs compare to CPUs/GPUs for NN workloads?
+> 3: What are the common FPGA acceleration techniques (parallelism, pipelining, quantization)?

-What are the design frameworks (e.g., Xilinx Vitis AI, Intel OpenVINO)?
+> 4: How do FPGAs compare to CPUs/GPUs for NN workloads?

-What challenges exist (memory bandwidth, resource utilization, development time)?
+> 5: What challenges exist (memory bandwidth, resource utilization, development time)?

-What are future research directions (dynamic reconfiguration, hybrid systems, etc.)?
+> 6: What are future research directions (dynamic reconfiguration, hybrid systems, etc.)?